 We value our student’s voice and recognise the importance of encouraging our students to shape their education by engaging and participating in their learning, and actively contributing to decision making processes by influencing and putting forward their views, concerns and ideas.
 Student voice allows our students to engage, participate, lead and learn throughout their educational journey at Skye Primary.

 Student Leadership Council

-Students have unique perspectives on learning, teaching, and schooling, and should have the opportunity to actively shape their own education.
-Student voice is students actively participating in their schools, communities and the education system, contributing to decision making processes and collectively influencing outcomes by putting forward their views, concerns and ideas.
-Student voice allows students to engage, participate, lead and learn.
-At Skye Primary School our students have the opportunity to be a part of the Student Leadership Council where they can help shape our school and develop positive relationships with the broader community.
+At Skye Primary School our students have the opportunity to be a part of the Student Leadership Council (SLC) where they can help shape our school and develop positive relationships with the broader community.
 The Student Leadership Council has been a part of the following:

 - Assist in fundraising

-- Represent the school at the Seaford RSL for an ANZAC Day services
+- Representing our school at the Seaford RSL for ANZAC Day services

 - SLC members are used actively in seeking feedback from our students in how we can improve our school